kimburgess/zero-log-parser/README.md

+This tool is no longer maintained.
+For an active fork please head on over to [zero-motorcycle-community/zero-log-parser](https://github.com/zero-motorcycle-community/zero-log-parser).

+---

 Little decoder utility to parse Zero Motorcycle main bike board (MBB) ~~and battery management system (BMS)~~ logs *(note: current version of parser  supports MBB logs only)*.
 These may be extracted from the bike using the Zero mobile app.
 Once paired over bluetooth, select 'Support' >